BenediktKronhardt/digitalToolbox_DataBusiness/_book/group1_BenediktKronhardt_BoergeMeyer.md

 # Discussion

 Stichpunkte/Überthemen zum diskutieren/kritisch hinterfragen:

+##Critical assessment of the data
+The objective of this study was to determine to what degree the status as an industrialized or developing country has an influence on the Cost of Living Index.

+The critical review allows first of all to scrutinize the available data.
+Most of the data sets that were used as a basis for this work did not include all existing countries.
+In addition, it must be mentioned that a large number of African countries in particular are not included in the initial data.
+This could have biased the results of the work (see Figure 3.1).

+Furthermore, data were added that resulted in additional analysis possibilities, such as the representation of industrialized and developing countries.
+Data from the United Nations is considered to be trusted because the United Nations is an official and recognized organization.

+Data produced by third parties are classified as less trustworthy, as this can lead to falsification.
+Since this was based on the regional allocation of the data provided for the different countries, the usage does not have a high weighting in the result.

+Translated with www.DeepL.com/Translator (free version)

 ## Woher stammen die Daten
 -sowohl der eigentliche Datensatz als auch die hinzugefügten Datensätze (continents2 und dd) - Waren die Seiten vertrauensvoll, wie hätte man alternativ "bessere" Daten bekommen können?